 Kansas began licensing Applied Behavior Analysts (ABAs) on July 1, 2016, implementing rules established in House Bill 2744.
-HB 2744 was passed in 2014, designed to mandate insurance coverage for individuals with Autism Spectrum Disorder (ASD).
+HB 2744 was passed in 2014, designed to mandate insurance coverage for individuals with Autism Spectrum Disorder (ASD)—one of the most important and effective uses of ABA services.

-Unlike many states, however, the law does not establish firm requirements for meeting these qualifications, the licensing process, or renewals.
-Instead, the details of all of those regulations are delegated to the Kansas Behavioral Sciences Regulatory Board (KSBSRB).
+The details of establishing all of those regulations are delegated to the Kansas Behavioral Sciences Regulatory Board (KSBSRB).

 Established in 1980 for the purpose of licensing psychologists and social workers, the KSBSRB’s jurisdiction has expanded over time to include oversight of a variety of other professions.
 The board has considerable powers to determine such regulatory aspects as: